catebest/public/Codex.md

 ### Articles
 Writing I've loved and come back to a bunch of times.

+(NB: This definition has been preserved from the version of [Buster Benson's Codex vitae](https://github.com/busterbenson/public/blob/master/Codex.md) from which I forked this version.)
+TODO: Update this section, or replace it with a new section, depending on how much of it I wish to incorporate it into my own Codex Vitae

 * [Rational Emotive Behavior Therapy](http://en.wikipedia.org/wiki/Rational_emotive_behavior_therapy)
 * [The Cook and the Chef: Musk's Secret Sauce](http://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html) - Tim Urban
 * [On conversational UIs](http://interconnected.org/home/2015/06/16/conversational_uis) - Matt Webb